-Putting your assets into a trust means renaming the assets.
+Additionally, putting your assets into a trust means renaming the assets.
 For many things like your house, bank accounts, and investments, it means a lot of paperwork and potentially some fees.

 Who are living trusts best for?

-Living trusts are best for anyone who wants control over their estate.
+A living trust is best for anyone who wants control over their estate.
 It’s not just about managing who receives your inheritance upon your death, but rather managing your estate to avoid probate and put a 3rd party in charge of certain assets until all beneficiaries satisfy any conditions you set.

 Living will and trust: What’s the difference?

 Here’s what you must know about the differences between a living will and trust:

 You are the trustee while you’re alive (if you choose to be), and your successor trustee takes over when you cannot manage your estate.

-A living will typically goes through probate
+A will typically goes through probate

 A living will is a public record, whereas a trust is not

+A living trust is a completely private agreement.
 Anyone not listed in the trust would not have access to the documents.